citrix/terraform-provider-citrix/docs/resources/image_definition.md

 ### Required

 - `hypervisor` (String) ID of the hypervisor connection to be used for image definition.
+- `hypervisor_resource_pool` (String) ID of the hypervisor resource pool to be used for image definition.
 - `name` (String) Name of the image definition.
 - `os_type` (String) Operating system type of the image definition.
 Valid values are `Windows` and `Linux`.
 - `session_support` (String) Session support of the image definition.
 Valid values are `MultiSession` and `SingleSession`.